SoliEstre/DOCTRE.js/README.md

 #### `JHoly.createElement(tagName, classIdName, contentData, style, attrs, datas)`

-Creates an HTML element with the given CHEP. classIdName uses the format ".class1.class2#id@name".
+Creates an HTML element with the given HECP. classIdName uses the format ".class1.class2#id@name".
 Refer to the function comments for details.

 <br />